 Short-term planting of agricultural crops is an accepted Best Management Practice for preparing a site for prairie restoration.
 For example, short-term use of soybeans could be used to prepare seedbeds prior to prairie plantings, which has been proven effective in decreasing the need for subsequent invasives control activities, and can shorten the amount of time that additional weed control is needed on the site.
 In some cases this may necessitate the use of GMO products to facilitate herbicide use to control invasives.
-Neonicotinoid treated seeds will not be used.
+Neonicotinoid treated seeds will not be used and we will require seed bag tags to verify the absence of neonic seeds.
 We anticipate that the use of agricultural crops would not exceed 3 years on any given OHF-acquired property, and in most cases will be considerably shorter.